Polar form of Dirac fields: implementing symmetries via Lie derivative: Spherical Symmetry

 However, even the case of weak Lie-invariance may lead to contradictions in some cases.
 One of these cases is that of spherical symmetry.
 In this situation in fact, the Killing vector fields, in spherical coordinates, are given by

 and therefore the metric is

 where $A=A(r)$, $B=B(r)$, $C=C(r)$ and $\eta=\eta(r)$ are generic functions of the radial coordinate.
-Notice that the case $\eta\!\rightarrow\!0$ is the one for which the metric becomes diagonal, mathematically implementing the passage from stationary to static case, while the restriction $C\!\rightarrow\!\ln{r}$ makes the metric reduce to the usual Schwarzschild-type of space-time.
+Notice that the case $\eta\!\rightarrow\!0$ is the one for which the metric becomes diagonal, implementing the passage from stationary to static case, while the restriction $C\!\rightarrow\!\ln{r}$ makes the metric reduce to Schwarzschild-like space-times.
 The weak Lie-invariance implies that the scalars $\phi$ and $\beta$ can only be functions of the radial coordinate and that the vectors $u^{\alpha}$ and $s^{\alpha}$ can only have the time and radial components and that these are functions of the radial coordinate, or explicitly